Project Wildlife - Ramona Campus

 We hope to launch recruitment for new volunteers in Summer 2021.
 Please check back here for updated information and plans.

 The goal of Project Wildlife’s rehabilitation efforts is to restore our sick and injured wild patients to full health so that they may be released safely back into their natural habitats.
 With close to 1,000 sick or injured animals, plus 29 animal abassadors, cared for annually at our Ramona Campus, volunteers play a crucial role in these efforts year-round, seven days a week!
 We are grateful for the enthusiasm, dedication and love they share with us every day.

-Please review the information below if interested in joining our team!
 New volunteers are typically recruited seasonally, on an as needed basis.
 During open recruitment periods, application links are available at the bottom of this page!

 Must complete entire recruitment process and training series prior to independent volunteer service.

 Must be able to stand for extended periods of time (up to four hours) and complete a variety of physically demanding tasks in a fast-paced environment.

 Must make a minimum commitment of one full wildllife season.
 Due to the amount of time and resources that we invest in our volunteers, we are unable to offer one-time or short-term community service projects with the Project Wildlife team.